SunflowersOfBigData/hadoop-docker/README.md

 ## Chinese users notice

-You can use Dockerfile_CN to build your image.
+You can use Dockerfile_CN to build your image.Please visit:https://github.com/JeryZeng/hadoop-docker